Wiki · Concept · Last reviewed June 24, 2026

 An ONNX model represents computation as a graph.
 Nodes are operations, edges carry tensors, and initializers store learned parameters such as weights.
 The format also carries metadata and version information so tools can interpret the model against a defined operator set.

 The operator set is central.
 It defines what operations mean: convolutions, matrix multiplication, activation functions, reshaping, normalization, quantization-related operations, and many other pieces of model computation.
-Runtime and compiler support depends on whether those operations are implemented correctly for the target backend.
+ONNX versioning separates the IR version, operator versions, and model version.
+That separation matters because changing an operator's semantics is different from changing the model artifact that imports it.

-Export does not make every model portable by magic.
-Dynamic control flow, custom operators, unusual tensor shapes, precision choices, and unsupported operations can still break conversion or change behavior.
-ONNX is strongest when the model's computation can be faithfully expressed in its graph and operator vocabulary.
+Export does not make every model portable by itself.
+Dynamic control flow, custom operators, unusual tensor shapes, precision choices, unsupported operations, external data packaging, and backend-specific kernels can still break conversion or change behavior.
+ONNX is strongest when the model's computation can be faithfully expressed in its graph and operator vocabulary and then tested on the exact runtime path that will be deployed.

 ONNX Runtime